How Widening Participation works with schools and colleges

 Working together, we develop programmes of activity which meet the needs of your primary, secondary and post-16 students.

-If your school or college has a high number of students from under-represented groups, we particularly want to work with you to encourage these students to go to university.
+If your school or college has a high number of students from under-represented groups, the Outreach team particularly want to work with you to encourage these students to go to university.

 Formal working agreements